krszktc/rate_limiter/README.md

 ## 1. Introduction
 In the given example it's hard to select best algorithm to limit incoming request in require window of time.
 It's because production-ready variants like
 Token Bucket are not intended to work with required granularity.
-From the other had Sliding Window guarantee high precision for window shifting but memory footprint could be very big.
+From the other hand Sliding Window guarantee high precision for window shifting but memory footprint could be very big.
 So we have non-production approach which work in tests or production-ready which not satisfied the tests.
 Decision?
 Let's use both.

 Why those and not other algorithms?